Best Of Series: This is a repost of one of my most popular blog posts.

 10. You’re waiting until you’re sure you can do it perfectly.

 Okay, throw your comments my way!
-Which of these things have you ever said to yourself – and how did you or will you be DONE with it, and start taking a chance on yourself by making a decision and taking action???
+Which of these things have you ever said to yourself – and how did you or will you be DONE with it, and take a chance on yourself by making a decision and taking action???

 (And YES, I have opened up enrollment in my Uplevel Academy masterminds.
-If you’re ready to stop dipping your toe in…join me.
-We start in July.
+If you’re ready to stop dipping your toe in… join me.
 Click here to find out more!)